Black&White™ — Getting to the customer – why everything you think about User Centred Design is wrong

 No transcendence

 Intuitive behavior is not an objective standard.
-It’s a slow moving target.
+It’s a slow-moving target.
 If something becomes the default way of doing something, then it has become the intuitive way of doing it.
-You don’t need to test for that, you use design patterns.
+You don’t need to test for that; you use design patterns.
 They are the product of the norm.

-Usability studies and focus groups are for refinement not for innovation.
+Usability studies and focus groups are for refinement, not for innovation

 Implementation is a black box

-Good UCD process mean good product
+Good UCD processes mean good products

 Putting users into the process after research and before the final product is finished provides primarily pseudo value.
-It confuses users with customers and is responsible for valuable time being spent in a pseudo environment with pseudo problems that have nothing to do with those you find yourself in after the launch.
+It confuses users with customers, and is responsible for valuable time being wasted in a pseudo environment tackling pseudo problems that have no bearing on those you may find yourself with after the launch.

-And this is where UCD really fails.
+This is where UCD really fails.

 Summing up the problem with applied UCD

-If you want to see how to get to the customers before you start testing look at another post of mine.
+If you want to see how to get to the customers before you start testing, look at another post of mine.
 Here I try to give some principles for designing digital products.

 Let me know what you think.